David Ortiz Recovering After Being Shot In Ambush At Dominican Republic Bar

 The Red Sox said they offered the Ortiz family “all available resources to aid in his recovery” and they will continue to keep them in their hearts.

-The alleged gunman was captured and beaten by a crowd of people at the bar, Bautista said.
+The suspected gunman was captured and beaten by a crowd of people at the bar, Bautista said.
 He said police are waiting until the man undergoes treatment for his injuries before questioning him.

+Police told CBS News the man in custody is 23-year-old Eddy Feliz Garcia and that they’re looking for a second suspect.

 Investigators are trying to determine whether Ortiz was the intended target, Bautista said.